Skip to main content

 Introduction

-The Auckland Grammar School Science department aims to encourage students Forms 3, 4 and 5 to enjoy and excel at Science.
+The Science department aims to encourage students Forms 3, 4 and 5 to enjoy and excel at science.
 The Science course is balanced across the three main branches (Biology / Chemistry / Physics) in these first three years, and then students can choose to specialise in any or all of the three in Forms 5, 6 and 7.

 The courses provide a solid background for students intending to further their education in science so they can enter careers where applying scientific principles and knowledge is necessary.
 The skilled and enthusiastic staff motivate students to ensure they gain a better understanding and appreciation of the world they live in.